 GEMSAS Admissions Policies

-- Study claims (altered by emailing
+- Study claims (by emailing

 This email address is being protected from spambots.
 You need JavaScript enabled to view it. )

-- there are documented extenuating circumstances, and
+- You have documented extenuating circumstances, and

-Submission of multiple GEMSAS applications
+Submitting multiple applications

 Course Offers